momentum-xyz/docs/docs/what-is-odyssey/FAQs.md

 title: Frequently Asked Questions FAQs
 ---

-# What is Momentum?
+# What is Odyssey?

-Momentum is software stack used to build browser based 3D worlds without physical restraints and *with* utility, enabling collective online and on-chain activities in a massively multiplayer setting.
+Odyssey is software stack used to build browser based 3D worlds without physical restraints and *with* utility, enabling collective online and on-chain activities in a massively multiplayer setting.

 Originated in 2020 to solve our own problem: hosting the 4th annual 48-hour Odyssey Hackathon with 3000 participants from 60 countries.
 Because of COVID, this couldn’t happen physically.
 So we built our own Online Mass Collaboration Arena.